julpod/filter-collections/README.md

 ## Templates helpers

-The CSS class "fc-sort" indicates that the package will sort the collection results by data-fc-sort value on click event.
-The attribute data-fc-sort should be any valid field key in your collection.
+The CSS class *fc-sort* indicates that the package will sort the collection results by *data-fc-sort* value on click event.
+The attribute *data-fc-sort should* be any valid field key in your collection.

-You will also have fcSort, a reactive template helper, to detect current sorting values.
+You will also have *fcSort*, a reactive template helper, to detect current sorting values.

-#### Examples
+###Sortable table headers

 ```html
 <th class="fc-sort" data-fc-sort="name">